GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Results and discussion

 \subsubsection{Global kinematics}

-We extract the kinematic information of the ionized gas from the spectral modelling of the \OIIIb and \Ha lines performed in Section~\ref{subsec:analysis} tying together their velocities.
+We extracted the kinematic information of the ionised gas from the spectral modelling of the \OIIIb and \Ha lines performed in Section~\ref{subsec:analysis} tying together their velocities.
 These are the strongest lines in the spectra and allow us to constrain the extended kinematics throughout our system.
-Figure~\ref{fig:kinematic_maps} contains the velocity maps at the 2th, 50th and 98th percentiles ($V_{02}$,$V_{50}$,$V_{98}$) and the velocity dispersion traced by the non-parametric estimate $W80$ (the line width that contains 80\% of the flux, obtained as the difference between the velocities at 90th and 10th percentiles).
+Figure~\ref{fig:kinematic_maps} contains the velocity maps at the 2th, 50th, and 98th percentiles ($V_{02}$,$V_{50}$,$V_{98}$) and the velocity dispersion traced by the non-parametric estimate $W80$ (the line width that contains 80\% of the flux, obtained as the difference between the velocities at the 90th and 10th percentiles).
 First of all, the velocity maps confirm that the three galaxies lie at the same redshift, indicating that they belong to a common group.
 In the mid panel of Figure~\ref{fig:kinematic_maps}, the $V_{\rm50}$ map shows velocity gradients in GS$\_$4891 and GS$\_$4891$\_$n suggestive of rotating gas in both systems.
-As already identified in Figure~\ref{fig:clumps_flux_maps}, clump C2 is moving at blue-shifted velocities of more than 100~km/s with respect to GS\_4891 whereas clump C1 displays similar kinematics to the rest of the galaxy.
+As was already identified in Figure~\ref{fig:clumps_flux_maps}, clump C2 is moving at blue-shifted velocities of more than 100~km/s with respect to GS\_4891, whereas clump C1 displays similar kinematics to the rest of the galaxy.
 The maximum $V_{\rm50}$ differences are 175~km/s in GS\_4891 and 98~km/s in GS\_4891\_n.
-The $W80$ map shows a clear increase in the north-west region of GS\_4891, reaching values larger than $300$~km/s, indicative of higher turbulence, compared to the lower values observed in other regions of GS$\_$4891 and GS$\_$4891$\_$n.
-This increase in $W80$ is accompanied by both the bluest and reddest velocities as illustrated in the $V_{02}$ and $V_{98}$ panels.
-GS$\_$28356 displays small variation in velocities (<50~km/s) and low $W80$ ($<150$~km/s).
+The $W80$ map shows a clear increase in the northwest region of GS\_4891, reaching values higher than $300$~km/s, indicative of higher turbulence, compared to the lower values observed in other regions of GS$\_$4891 and GS$\_$4891$\_$n. {This increase in $W80$ suggests that the ionised outflow detected in the nuclear parts of the galaxy potentially extends towards the northwest, a scenario that is explored in detail in the next section.} GS$\_$28356 displays a small variation in velocities (<50~km/s) and low $W80$ ($<150$~km/s).